pauljbergmann/revision/README.md

 #### Modifying the display of values

-To change the display of your values that have been revisioned, insert the property `$revisionColumnsMean`.
+To change the display of your values that have been revised, insert the property `$revisionColumnsMean`.
 You can use dot notation syntax to indicate relationship values.
 For example:

 ```php